Struggling to get interviews?

 4. Include your work experience

-Scholarship committee members like to see that candidates are well-rounded and have active lives in and outside the classroom.
+Scholarship committee members like to see that candidates are well-rounded and have active lives both in and outside the classroom.
 That’s why you should always list your work experience on your resume (even if it’s just part-time work).

 If that’s the case, remember that your work experience section doesn’t have to be limited to income-based work.
 You can also include volunteer work, internships, or even club activities.